Danish instructors undergo a task that Iraqi units will solve at the Al Asad Air Base in Iraq.

 The steering committee is being serviced by an inter-ministerial secretariat: A group of civil servants from the Ministry of Foreign Affairs and Ministry of Defence write joint inputs to the steering committee.
 This is to ensure a comprehensive approach already from the early stages of planning.
 The integrated approach provides the institutional and strategic framework for the Danish stabilisation efforts, but steps towards a comprehensive approach is also taken at other levels as well as directly between different actors.

-Not only a national phenomenon
+Not only a national issue

-Increased focus on stabilization efforts is also found at the international level.
+Increased focus on stabilisation efforts is also found at the international level.
 EU, NATO and the UN all have or are developing comprehensive approaches to international engagements – and Denmark is among the countries leading this development.
 Well-functioning international organisations that are capable of implementing effective stabilisation efforts are important to Denmark, because a Danish contribution will always take place in an international framework.
 Danish initiatives regarding comprehensive approaches will follow international developments, just as Denmark actively will try to affect developments within for example NATO.

 This article in Danish